gecko0307/dagon/doc/Post-Processing.md

 * `glow.intensity` -
 * `glow.radius` -

+## Vignetting

+Vignetting is the reduction of an image's brightness at the periphery compared to the center.

+Vignetting parameters (for render.conf):

+* `vignette.enabled` -
+* `vignette.strength` -
+* `vignette.size` - the size of the vignette in the form [width / 2, height / 2].
+To make a vignette that starts fading in halfway between the center and edges of UV space you would pass in `[0.25, 0.25]`
+* `vignette.roundness` - how round the vignette will be.
+A value from `0` to `1` where `1` is perfectly round (forming a circle or oval) and `0` is not round at all (forming a square or rectangle)
+* `vignette.feathering` - UV distance at which the vignette stops fading in.
+The vignette will start fading in at the edge of the values provided by size, and will be fully faded in at `[size.x + feathering, size.y + feathering]`.
+A value of zero results in a hard edge.

 ## Tonemap

 Tonemapping filter converts high-dynamic-range (HDR) color values to low-dynamic-range (LDR) color values suitable for displays.
 Dagon supports all industry-standard tonemapping operators.